trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/interacting-with-your-contracts.md

 title: Truffle | Interacting with Your Contracts
 layout: docs.hbs
 ---
-# Interacting with Your Contracts
+# Interacting with your contracts

 ## Introduction